-We plan to explore galeterone's utility in other indications and patient populations in prostate cancer, including early-stage prostate cancer and the treatment of prostate cancer in combination with currently marketed prostate cancer therapies, including with Xofigo, and novel targeted agents, and in other diseases in which the androgen receptor signaling pathway plays a role.
+In the second half of 2014, we plan to initiate an additional Phase 2 clinical trial of galeterone in approximately 24 CRPC patients to evaluate the pharmacokinetics and pharmacodynamics of galeterone for purposes of assessing potential biomarkers.
+We also plan to explore galeterone's utility in other indications and patient populations in prostate cancer, including early-stage prostate cancer and the treatment of prostate cancer in combination with currently marketed prostate cancer therapies and novel targeted agents, and in other diseases in which the androgen receptor signaling pathway plays a role.
+In addition to galeterone, we have also exclusively licensed from UMB compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation.